Shift-Reduce Task-Oriented Semantic Parsing with Stack-Transformers: Methodology

+\item Lastly, akin to the bottom-up approach, a \textsc{Finish} action is utilized to finalize the parsing process.
+This action is only permissible if the stack contains a single intent constituent and the buffer is empty. \end{itemize} \end{itemize}

-In Figure~\ref{fig:example3}, we present how the in-order strategy parses the user utterance in Figure~\ref{fig:trees}(a).
-While the top-down and bottom-up approaches can be respectively regarded as a \textit{pre-order} and \textit{post-order} traversal over the tree, this transition system builds the constituency structure following an \textit{in-order} traversal, mitigating the disadvantages of the other two alternatives.
-The in-order strategy creates each constituent by determining the non-terminal label after its first child is complete in the stack, and then processing the remaining child nodes.
-Unlike the top-down approach that assigns the non-terminal label before even reading those tokens that will compose its span, the in-order algorithm can use the information provided by the first child node to better choose the non-terminal label.
-On the other hand, the non-binary bottom-up strategy has to jointly determine the non-terminal symbol plus the left span boundary of the future constituent when all child nodes are complete in the stack.
-Despite having local information about already-built subtrees, the bottom-up strategy lacks a top-down global guidance, which is crucial for choosing the correct non-terminal label.
-In addition, determining span boundaries can be a difficult task when the target constituent has a long span, since \textsc{Reduce\#k-}\textit{L} transitions with a high \textit{k} value are less frequent in the training data and, in consequence, harder to learn.
-The in-order approach do not suffer from these drawbacks, since it predicts the non-terminal label and marks the left span boundary after the creation of its first child.
-We will empirically prove in Section~\ref{sec:experiments} as, in practice, the advantages of the in-order transition system entail substantial accuracy differences in comparison to the other two alternatives.
+In Table~\ref{fig:example3}, we illustrate how the in-order strategy parses the user utterance depicted in Fig.~\ref{fig:trees}(a).
+While the top-down and bottom-up approaches can be respectively regarded as a \textit{pre-order} and \textit{post-order} traversal over the tree, this transition system constructs the constituency structure following an \textit{in-order} traversal, addressing the drawbacks of the other two alternatives.
+The in-order strategy creates each constituent by determining the non-terminal label after its first child is completed in the stack, and then processing the remaining child nodes.
+Unlike the top-down approach, which assigns the non-terminal label before reading the tokens composing its span, the in-order algorithm can utilize information from the first child node to make a better choice regarding the non-terminal label.
+On the other hand, the non-binary bottom-up strategy must simultaneously determine the non-terminal symbol and the left span boundary of the future constituent once all child nodes are completed in the stack.
+Despite having local information about already-built subtrees, the bottom-up strategy lacks global guidance from top-down parsing, which is essential for selecting the correct non-terminal label.
+Additionally, determining span boundaries can be challenging when the target constituent has a long span, as \textsc{Reduce\#k-}\textit{L} transitions with a high \textit{k} value are less frequent in the training data and thus harder to learn.
+The in-order approach avoids these drawbacks by predicting the non-terminal label and marking the left span boundary after creating its first child.
+In Section~\ref{sec:experiments}, we will empirically demonstrate that, in practice, the advantages of the in-order transition system result in substancial accuracy improvements compared to the other two alternatives.

-\section{Neural parsing model}
+\subsection{Neural parsing model}